 2. Develops Fine Motor Skills

-Fine Motor skill is the coordination of small muscles, in movements—usually involving the synchronisation of hands and fingers.
+Fine Motor skill is the coordination of small muscles, in movements—usually involving the synchronization of hands and fingers.
 Jigsaw puzzles are perfect for this.

 3. Develops Hand-Eye Co-ordination